jordones/haptijordon/README.md

 - `index.js` - The entry point to our application.
 This file defines our express server.
 It also requires the routes and models we'll be using in the application.
 - `arduino/` - This folder contains configuration for interacting with the arduino hardware.
 - `dictionary/` - This folder contains our colour name dictionary from [Flatla et al.][1].
-- `routes/` - This folder contains the route definitions for our API.
+- `view/` - This folder contains the user-interface portion of the application.

 ## References